-Rayleigh Town can trace its history back to 1897 with a team called Rayleigh Star and after a number of changes the current name of Rayleigh Town was adopted in 1946
+Rayleigh Town can trace its history back to 1897 with a team called Rayleigh Star and after several changes the current name of Rayleigh Town was adopted in 1946

 The Club’s home ground throughout the 50s and 60s was at King Georges public park off Rayleigh high street